 Let’s take an example.
 Suppose you have allowed Facebook to send you notifications.
 However, it is becoming way too more intrusive and you wish to disable this notification from Chrome.
 To do so, here are the steps to follow:

-Manage Per-Website Notifications in Chrome
+Manage Per-Website Notifications

 - Tap on the Facebook URL under Allowed.